jasaw/tegra194-cuda/README.md

    - https://developer.nvidia.com/assets/embedded/secure/tools/files/jetpack-sdks/jetpack-4.6/JETPACK_46_b194/libcudnn8-dev_8.2.1.32-1+cuda10.2_arm64.deb
 2. Download SDK Manager from https://developer.nvidia.com/nvidia-sdk-manager
    - Install the SDK Manager.
 It is usually installed here: `/opt/nvidia/sdkmanager/sdkmanager-gui`
-   - Use it to download JetPack 4.6 for Jetson Nano.
-At the time of this writing, it has a bug that prevents it from installing the packages automatically.

 3. Use SDK Manager to generate `sdkml3_jetpack_l4t_46_ga_r2.json` file, then download straight from the URLs in the file.
    - https://developer.nvidia.com/assets/embedded/secure/tools/files/jetpack-sdks/jetpack-4.6/JETPACK_46_b194/ubuntu1804/cuda-repo-ubuntu1804-10-2-local_10.2.460-450.115-1_amd64.deb